| || |

 - Spell a word with a number added to the beginning and the end

 - Be based on any personal information such as user id, family name, pet, birthday, etc.

 The following are several recommendations for maintaining a Strong Password:

 - Do not share your password with anyone for any reason

 Passwords should not be shared with anyone, including any students, faculty or staff.
 In situations where someone requires access to another individual’s protected resources, delegation of permission options should be explored.
-For example, Oracle Calendar will allow a user to delegate control of his or her calendar to another user without sharing any passwords.
+For example, Microsoft Exchange calendar will allow a user to delegate control of his or her calendar to another user without sharing any passwords.
 This type of solution is encouraged.
 Passwords should not be shared even for the purpose of computer repair.
 An alternative to doing this is to create a new account with an appropriate level of access for the repair person.

 - Change your password periodically

 As a general rule of thumb, changing your password every 90 days is recommended.
 However, you may choose to vary the frequency of password changes based on the privilege or access level of the account.
 Accounts of greater privilege or access level should have their password changed more frequently and vice versa.
 This practice prevents someone, who has obtained your password through some means, from continuing to have access to your account.
 If you suspect someone has compromised your account, change your password immediately.
 Be sure to change your password from a computer you do not typically use (e.g. university cluster computer).
 After resetting your password, report the incident to your local departmental administrator and/or the Information Security Office at firstname.lastname@example.org.